-This notation is resilient to modifications in the role hierarchy such as addition of a third project which requires addition of the following row to table 1(b).
+This notation is resilient to modifications in the role hierarchy such as addition of a third project which requires addition of the following row to Table 1(b).

-Admin.
-Role Prereq.
-Role Role Range PSO3 ED [E3, PL3)
+Administrative role Prerequisite role Role range PSO3 ED [E3, PL3)

 No other change is required since the [ED, DIR) range specified for the DSO will automatically pick up PL3.